ucsb-cs148-w26/pj07-syllabus-to-cal-2pm/team/retrospectives/RETRO_01.md

 * Assesment: The retospective went well.
 All team members felt comfortable sharing their ideas.
 We were able to come to a conclusion effectively on what items we should focus on.
 * Advice: I would tell a future retrospective leader to encourage everyone to speak, and allot every team member their own time to share their ideas.
 This creates a comfortable environment for team members focused on improvement.

+## Experiment/Change

+* Description: For this sprint, we decided to focus on including more screenshots/videos in our PRs.
+* Assessment: This experiment was a success.
+Each member was surveyed on whether reviewing PRs was easier since implementing this change.
+Every member said it was a valuable improvement and much-needed change so reviewers knew exactly what to look for.
+* Decision Going Forward: The team will continue with this practice as it greatly benifited us.